Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation Quality Under Varying Measurement Availability

 \subsubsection{Measurement Model and VDE~FNN Constellations}

-The \ac{SE} input is composed of two distinct data types: real measurements and pseudo-measurements.
-Real measurements represent values acquired by installed \acp{SMGW}, i.e., smart meter gateways as defined under the German Metering Point Operation Act (Messstellenbetriebsgesetz, MsbG~\cite{MsbG}).
+Real measurements represent values acquired by installed \acp{SMGW} as defined under the German Metering Point Operation Act (Messstellenbetriebsgesetz, MsbG~\cite{MsbG}).
 Each real measurement delivers the active and reactive power injection at a \ac{NCP} for the preceding 15-minute interval.
-These measurements are modelled with a relative standard deviation of $\sigma_\text{real} \approx 1.7\%$ of the measured value~\cite{strobelUncertaintyQuantificationBranchCurrent2024}, reflecting both sensor inaccuracy and communication jitter.
+These measurements are modelled with a relative standard deviation of $\sigma_\text{real} \approx 1.7\%$ of the measured value~\cite{strobelUncertaintyQuantificationBranchCurrent2024}.
+This accounts for both sensor inaccuracy and communication jitter.

-The transformer secondary bus (slack bus) is always treated as a reference node with a fixed voltage magnitude of $1.0~\text{p.u.}$ ($\widehat{=}~231\,\text{V}$ per phase).
-This corresponds to the output voltage regulated by the \ac{OLTC} of the transformer, which maintains the \ac{LV} bus at approximately $1.002~\text{p.u.}$ under standard operating conditions.
-The resulting approximation error is below $0.2\%$ and is accounted for in the slack voltage standard deviation of $\sigma_\text{slack} = 0.5\%$.
+The transformer secondary bus (slack bus) serves as the voltage reference node.
+Its magnitude is taken from the simulation rather than fixed at nominal: in the evaluated SimBench scenarios the upstream medium-voltage bus is set to $1.025~\text{p.u.}$ and the on-load tap changer of the transformer remains at its neutral position, so the secondary reference equals $1.025~\text{p.u.}$ ($\widehat{=}~236\,\text{V}$ per phase).
+Aligning the reference to this value avoids a systematic offset between the assumed and the actual slack voltage.
+The slack voltage standard deviation of $\sigma_\text{slack} = 0.5\%$ accounts for the residual uncertainty in the secondary voltage, primarily its load-dependent variation across the transformer impedance.